-With ingredients such as those outlined above, it’s clear that natural paints are sustainable and will not harm those who apply the paint or live in the places where it has been used.
+With ingredients such as those outlined above, it’s clear that natural paints are sustainable.
+Furthermore, they won’t harm those who apply the paint or live in the places that use it.
 Those who suffer allergic reactions to the chemicals in traditional paint will also be spared any ill-effects.

-Natural paints like Graphenstone also don’t bubble or crack over time.
-It’s because eco-friendly paint is naturally porous and breathable, so moisture doesn’t get trapped behind the paint after it’s applied and can escape through it, avoiding the unsightly peeling and flaking caused by trapped moisture.
-What’s more, natural paints are biodegradable, and no damaging particles are released into the atmosphere during the application or afterwards.
+Natural paints like Graphenstone don’t bubble or crack over time because eco-friendly paint is naturally porous and breathable.
+Moisture doesn’t get trapped behind the paint after it’s applied because it escapes through it.
+Avoiding the unsightly peeling and flaking caused by trapped moisture in other paints.
+What’s more, natural paints are biodegradable.
+So they won’t release damaging particles into the atmosphere during or after application.

 Any watch-outs when buying natural paint?

 It won’t take you long while you’re down that DIY aisle to see that natural paints carry a heftier price tag than their standard, more toxic predecessors.
-Currently, eco-friendly paints are being manufactured in smaller quantities, affecting their price.
-But as they increase in popularity, production levels will increase and the price drop as a result.
+Currently, manufacturers create eco-friendly paints in smaller quantities, thus affecting their price.
+But as they increase in popularity, production levels will increase and the price will drop as a result.

-Also, natural paint colour ranges are currently limited, and drying times can be significantly longer (sometimes up to a day longer).
+Also, natural paint colour ranges are currently limited, and drying times can take up to a day longer.
 A small price to pay, some would say, for paint that doesn’t harm the environment or cause health problems for years after application.